aspose-email/Aspose.Email-Documentation/en/net/developer-guide/working-with-outlook-items/working-with-outlook-tasks/_index.md

 ## **Read MAPI Tasks**

-The [MapiContact](https://reference.aspose.com/email/net/aspose.email.mapi/mapicontact/) class object is used to cast the [MapiMessage](https://reference.aspose.com/email/net/aspose.email.mapi/mapimessage/) object that loads a task from the disk as MSG format.
-The following code snippet shows you how to read a [MapiTask](https://reference.aspose.com/email/net/aspose.email.mapi/mapitask/).
+Tasks saved in MSG format can be loaded into [MapiMessage](https://reference.aspose.com/email/net/aspose.email.mapi/mapimessage/) and then converted to [MapiTask](https://reference.aspose.com/email/net/aspose.email.mapi/mapitask/) with access to their specific properties, such as the subject and status.
+The following code sample demonstrates how to read and manipulate task details from saved MSG files:

 {{< gist "aspose-com-gists" "6e5185a63aec6fd70d83098e82b06a32" "Examples-CSharp-Outlook-LoadingContactFromMSG-LoadingContactFromMSG.cs" >}}

 ## **Read VToDo Tasks**

-Google Tasks exported in iCalendar format as VToDo events can be loaded using the [MapiTask](https://reference.aspose.com/email/net/aspose.email.mapi/mapitask/) class as shown in the following code sample.
+Outlook tasks exported in iCalendar format as VToDo events can be loaded using the [MapiTask](https://reference.aspose.com/email/net/aspose.email.mapi/mapitask/) class as shown in the following code sample.
 The following code snippet shows you how to read a VToDo Task.

 {{< gist "aspose-com-gists" "6e5185a63aec6fd70d83098e82b06a32" "Examples-CSharp-Outlook-ReadingVToDoTask-ReadingVToDoTask.cs" >}}